We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 But with so many electrolyte powders on the market, it can be difficult to know which one is right for you.

-After reviewing 27 products, Healthline writer and sports dietitian Katey Davidson, MScFN, RD, CPT, along with Healthline’s medical vetting team, narrowed the options down to the 9 best.
-Keep reading to see which electrolyte powders made the cut.
+After reviewing more than 30 products, Healthline writers and sports dietitians Katey Davidson, MScFN, RD, CPT, and Ellen Landes, MS, RDN, CPT, along with our medical vetting team, narrowed down the options to the eight best (plus a few honorable mentions).

 Here’s a quick look at how our top picks compare:

-Price per servingCertified safe for sportCaloriesAdded sugarCaffeine
+Price per servingCertified Safe for SportCaloriesAdded sugarCaffeine

 Bare Performance Nutrition Electrolytes$0.90yes100 g